Qatar banks face liquidity challenge over Arab diplomatic feud

 Qatar banks have historically been heavily reliant on the government and state-related firms for deposits.

-But a fall in oil prices since 2014 and the subsequent withdrawal of some government deposits from the banking system prompted some, including Qatar National Bank (QNBK.QA), the Middle East and Africa's largest lender, increasingly to secure liquidity from outside the region.
+But a fall in oil prices since 2014 and the subsequent withdrawal of some government deposits from the banking system prompted some, including Qatar National Bank QNBK.QA, the Middle East and Africa's largest lender, increasingly to secure liquidity from outside the region.

 Of the 25 percent non-domestic banking deposits, more than half were from the GCC countries, with the rest largely Asian deposits, according to Fitch Ratings, adding that about 60 percent of all deposits - both domestic and overseas - were due to mature within three months.